alrtas/sales-register/README.md

   * [PATCH] Update a Sale
   * [DELETE] Remove a Sale
 ### DataBase:
 For the database we are using MySQL in a Docker.
+Why MysSQL, you may ask,.....

 Following the structure below:

 **Sales Schema** > **Seller Table**
 | idSellers | name  | phone | office |